RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 Resize file system
 ******************

-When recording an image to a flash card of any size, we get sections of the file system 4 GB in size.
+When recording an image to a flash card of any size, we get sections of the file system of 4 GB in size.
-In order to increase the available free space you need to execute the following script:
+In order to increase the available free space, you need to execute the following script:

       .. code-block:: shell-session